stardot/beebasm/test/README.md

 the test will be required to produce a `test.ssd` file that is identical to `sometest.gold.ssd`.
 Note that the output file is always called `test.ssd`.

+Similarly, if a test file has a corresponding `.gold.txt` file this is assumed to be part of the stdout/stderr output from running the test.
+The test runner will capture the output and check it contains the text from the `.gold.txt` file.